wetware/casm/specs/survey.md

 - **Namespace**: a logical grouping of nodes based on a string identifier called *namespace*.

 ### Protocol description
-GSurv is a simpe request-multiresponse protocol, that gradually surveys farther peers.
+Survey is a simpe request-multiresponse protocol, that gradually surveys farther peers.
 The protocol is divided into three steps:

 1. Node A wants to find peers in namespace N. Then, it multicasts a message as a request for information, to the nodes in the local network.
 The expected information is simply a list of peers that are known to be in namespace N.
 2. Node B receives A's request, and checks whether it is within the namespace N. If it is, it multicasts a message containing its peer information.
 If it is not part of namespace N, it simply ignores the message.
 3. Node A receives B's response and joins the namespace N through B.

-These steps are a high-level representation of the protocol and they ignore the _logic distance_, which is the key concept for making GSurv scalable.
+These steps are a high-level representation of the protocol and they ignore the _logic distance_, which is the key concept for making Survey scalable.

 In steps 1 and 2, the concept of _distance_ is used for incrementally discovering peers in namesapce N. In step 1, Node A includes a field that represents a _logic distance_, which is the maximum logical distance that responder nodes must be.
 Therefore, in step 2, when Node B receives the request, it first checks whether it is within the logical distance.
 Node B only responds to the request if it is within the distance.
 This way, if Node A does not receive (enough) responses, it increases the logical distance and multicasts again the request.
 Node A repeats step 1 increasing the logical distance until receives (enough) responses.